"What if I give it all away?"

 • Giving away your home and retaining a life use.

 • Is it against the law to make a transfer?
-No. Some years back, the "Granny goes to jail" law suggested this could happen, but it was replaced by the "Granny's lawyer goes to jail" law that made it a crime for an individual (for example an attorney) to advise an individual, for a fee, to make a transfer of assets in order to qualify for Medicaid if a penalty period is imposed on the transfer.
+No. Many years ago, there was a law that suggested this could happen, but it was replaced by the "Granny's lawyer goes to jail" law that made it a crime for an individual (for example an attorney) to advise an individual, for a fee, to make a transfer of assets in order to qualify for Medicaid if a penalty period is imposed on the transfer.
 However, during the Clinton administration, the Justice Department publicly stated that it regarded the law as unconstitutional and will not enforce it, and a New York court reached the same conclusion.
 We haven't heard of any attempts to revive that law.

 • What if the money runs out during a penalty period?
-The law prohibits a nursing home from discharging a person unless there is an appropriate plan of care for that person.
+If the person who made the gift is in a nursing home, that person should not actually suffer and the nursing home may instead try to pursue whoever received the gift.
+That's because the law prohibits a nursing home from discharging a person unless there is an appropriate plan of care for that person.
 In other words, it is not legal to "dump" a nursing home patient by the curb whether or not (s)he can pay for the room and whether or not Medicaid is paying.
 See http://www.CTElderLaw.org for more on nursing home residents' rights.
-Nor does Connecticut have any law requiring a person's children to foot the bill for a parent's care or to take the parent back into the child's home.
-SO FAR!
-On the other hand, if you get sent to a hospital, the nursing home may not have to take you back if you are away more than 15 days, so you might wind up somewhere else.
 In addition, by law, states must have rules to prevent "undue hardship" to an applicant for Medicaid who is ineligible for benefits because of a transfer.
 State regulations say that the Department of Social Services may require you to show that:

 • The nursing home has threatened to evict you (the person who made the transfer).